grpc/grpc.io/content/blog/deadlines.md

 ---
+title: gRPC and Deadlines
 author: Gráinne Sheerin, Google SRE
 company: Google
 company-link: https://www.google.com
-date: "2018-02-26T00:00:00Z"
+date: 2018-02-26
-published: true
-title: gRPC and Deadlines
-url: blog/deadlines
 ---

-**TL;DR Always set a deadline**.
+**TL;DR: Always set a deadline**.
 This post explains why we recommend being deliberate about setting deadlines, with useful code snippets to show you how.

 <!--more-->